yoko19191/correlations-plus/README.md

 # Correlations

-A simple UI for debugging correlations of text embeddings.
-At Jina AI we use this tool for vibe-checking embeddings, late chunking, etc.
+A simple UI for debugging correlations of text & image embeddings.
+At Jina AI we use this tool for vibe-checking embeddings, late chunking, multimodal retrieval etc.

 Click the image below to watch a video demo on Youtube.